Amalaltlb/London-Bikes-Dashboard/README.md

 ## Acknowledgments

 - This project was inspired by **Mo Chen**, a data analyst in the financial sector.
-His YouTube tutorial, ["Data Analyst Portfolio Project | Build an Awesome Tableau Dashboard Step by Step"](https://www.youtube.com/watch?v=nl9eZl1IOKI), guided me through the process of data visualization and dashboard creation in Tableau.
+His YouTube tutorial, ["Data Analyst Portfolio Project | Build an Awesome Tableau Dashboard Step by Step"](https://www.youtube.com/watch?v=nl9eZl1IOKI), guided me through the process of data exploration and dashboard creation in Tableau.